How to Get More People to View Your eBay Listing

 Buyer Groups Eligible for Coupons:

 Pro Tip: Send a 15% off coupon to buyers who recently purchased from you or watched similar items.
-This can help turn one-time buyers into loyal customers and revive sales from previous traffic without having to relist or discount storewide.
+This can help turn one-time buyers into loyal customers and revive sales from previous traffic without relisting or discounting storewide.

-Coupons show up in your listing header and can increase CTR just by being visible.
+Coupons appear in your listing header and can increase CTR simply by being visible.

 Store Sponsorship

-eBay allows you to promote your Store with a customizable eye-catching banner or campaign that highlights your brand and top-performing listings.
+eBay lets you promote your Store with a customizable, eye-catching banner or campaign that highlights your brand and top-performing listings.

 This is especially useful if you have returning traffic or are trying to build a brand presence on eBay.